MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 --->

-This article provides guidance to applying the [principles of Zero Trust](zero-trust-overview.md) for segmenting networks in Azure environments.
+This article provides guidance for applying the [principles of Zero Trust](zero-trust-overview.md) for segmenting networks in Azure environments.
 Here are the Zero Trust principles.

 | Zero Trust principle | Definition |
 | --- | --- |